ibm-cloud-docs/databases-for-postgresql/dashboard-overview.md

 # Service Overview

-The _Overview_ page shows you information about your {{site.data.keyword.databases-for-postgresql}} database.
+The _Overview_ page shows you information about your {{site.data.keyword.databases-for-postgresql_full}} database.
 The overview includes essential identifying information and current resource usage.
 You'll also find a section for connection strings that you can use with tools or make use of tools to connect to your database.

 ## Deployment Details